emmawalshdev/The-Book-bar/testing.md

         - If reviews exist, confirm that the review cards are visible.
         - If no reviews exist, confirm that a placeholder card is displayed.
         - On review cards, confirm that the Edit button is not visible (unless the user is the content creator or 'admin').
-        - Confirm that the review information is correctly aligned with the mongodb data.
+        - Confirm that the review information is correctly aligned with the MongoDB data.
         - Confirm that the date is included.

     - For the 'admin' user or the content creator: